PasqualeTurin/Geo-ER/README.md

 ### Geospatial ER

+The following image (left) depicts an example of Geospatial ER, in which two sources are being joined.
+Geo-ER uses textual information, distance and spatial neighbours information (right) to infer if two records, from the two sources, refer to the same real-world entity.

 <img src="imgs/geo_er_examples.jpg" alt="Example of geospatial ER" width="62%"/><img src="imgs/neighbourhood.jpg" alt="Example of geospatial ER" width="38%"/>

 Each entity is pre-serialized as follows: